metiago/metiago.github.io/content/posts/apache-camel-enricher.md

 +++
-title = 'Apache Camel Enricher' date = 1500-02-24T19:18:41-03:00
+title = 'Apache Camel Enricher' date = 2018-02-24T19:18:41-03:00
 draft = false
 +++

 When sending messages from one system to another it is common for the target system to require more information than the source system can provide.

-Incoming payload may just contain some information and before to save it to the database you require another important information and here is where the enricher pattern comes to action.
+Incoming payload may just contain some information and before to save it in the database for example, you might want another important information, and that is where the enricher pattern comes to action.

-For example, a system is processing a credit transaction to concede funds to given person but this transaction can only be acepted successuflly If this person has a good score points at Experian, so enricher processor can call some Experian's endpoint, check or merge some data into the payload and then send this payload to the next component on the Camel's route.

 ### Example

+A system is processing a credit transaction to concede funds to given person but this transaction can only be acepted successuflly If this person has a good score points at Experian, so enricher processor can call some Experian's endpoint, check or merge some data into the payload and then send this payload to the next component on the Camel's route.

-Enrichers in Camel can be defined implementing the interface Processor,in view of it's a component which process a specific logic.
+Enrichers in Camel can be defined implementing the interface `Processor`.

 ```java
 import org.apache.camel.Exchange;